Last Updated on January 6, 2022

 What is Identity Management

 Identity management is the management of your digital identity.
 When you work for an organization in the digital arena, you have a few attributes assigned to you.
-These attributes can be things like your designation, your department, and your job requirements.
+These attributes can be things like your designation, department, and job requirements.
 It’s the attributes in the database that give you a unique characteristic.
 These attributes are usually managed by the company’s IT and HR personnel.

 What is Access Management

-Like the name itself spells out, access management authorizes a user to access or not access certain company data or resources.
+Like the name itself spells out, access management authorizes a user to access or not access specific company data or resources.
 It is a yes or no decision that is made based on the attributes of the user.
 Access management is required when an employee either wants to log in or use some resource.

 Different people in the company get different access levels depending on their rank, role, and job.
 All of this is managed through IAM (identity and access management).
 Access management requires regular maintenance and monitoring of the employees’ identities to keep their changing needs in check.